 Watermelon and fresh blueberries

 On mornings when I prefer something light, I'll often opt for a bowl of fresh fruit.
 Watermelon pairs well with both blueberries and blackberries, so I use whichever I have available.
-Watermelon is a good source of Vitamin A & C and blueberries are an antioxidant, and together they make for a delicious and healthy start to the day!
+Watermelon is a good source of Vitamin A & C and blueberries are an antioxidant.
+Together they make for a delicious and healthy start to the day!
 Add wheat toast with some peanut butter if you need something more filling.

 Hard boiled eggs, strawberries, and spinach